PfeiferLab/DETECT/README.md

 ## Understanding the Output File

-When DETECT finishes, it creates one, tab delimited output file.
+When DETECT finishes, it creates one, tab delimited output file per iteration.
 The columns are:

 **Filter**: Name of the filter.
 **min/max**: denoting whether this is an upper or lower bound filter.
+**Average:** Average value of summary statistic across de novo mutations(DNMs) that survived the pipeline.
+**original_mutations:** the original number of DNMs populated into the simulation.
+**total_sites:** the total number of sites in the final Mendelian Violation(MV) VCF.
+**total_mutations:** the total number of DNMs that survived the pipeline.
+**total_mutation_mut_recall:** recall of DNMs relative to the number of DNMs that were originally populated into the simulation.
+**total_mutation_precision:** precision of DNMs relative to the total number of sites in the MV VCF.
+**total_polymorphisms:** total number of sites that are present in the MV VCF that are miscalled polymorphisms.
+**total_other_sites:** total number of sites that are present in the MV VCF that are neither DNMs nor miscalled polymorphisms.
-**Recommendations**: Recommended filter values based on percentile cutoffs.
+**recommendation**: recommended filter values based on percentile cutoffs.
+**filter_mutations:** number of DNMs retained after the recommended filter is applied to the MV VCF.
+**filter_mutation_recall:** recall of DNMs after the recommended filter is applied to the MV VCF.
+**filter_mutation_precision:** precision of DNMs after the recommended filter is applied to the MV VCF.
+**filter_polymorphisms:** number of sites that are polymorphisms after the recommended filter is aplied to the MV VCF.
+**filter_other_sites:** number of sites that are neither DNMs nor miscalled polymorphisms after the recommended filter is applied to the MV VCF.

 The filternames are explained here: